Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 #### Why do I need local admin rights to run the `./pre-post-deployment` script ?
 > PowerShell modules require elivated privileges to install service modules on your PC.
 This solution provides several scripts, and commands to verify that all the modules are installed, in the 'Client software requirements' section of the deployment guide.
 #### Why do Application gateway backend health status showing `unhealthy` ?
 > This deployment assumes that VIP address [ASE ILB >> Properties >> Virtual IP Address] assinged to ASE ILB would be 10.0.3.8 (observed behaviour).
 However, it might get changed to 10.0.3.9.
-So, if you find application gateway backend health as `un-healthy`, verify that ASE ILB VIP address and application backend pool targets are same.
-If they differ, please update application gateway backend pool targets with ASE ILB VIP. (https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-create-gateway-portal#add-servers-to-backend-pools)
+If  the application gateway backend health is listed as `un-healthy`, verify that ASE ILB VIP address and application backend pool targets are same.
+Update the application gateway backend pool targets with ASE ILB VIP. (https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-create-gateway-portal#add-servers-to-backend-pools)
 #### How do I set up the administrator properly to use this solution.
 > Review the 'Configure your global admin for the solution' section of the installation guide
 #### I get a script failed, error.
 User permission error.
 Insuficient permission error?